PhysioWorks Health Practitioners

 Physiotherapist Consultation Fees

 Worker injuries may be eligible for Workcover.
-You will require your doctor's medical certificate.
+You will require your doctor's medical certificate that covers your treatment dates.
 Please consult your GP for an assessment before booking at PhysioWorks.

-We ask that you pay all consultation fees at the time of your appointment.
+We ask that you pay all consultation fees after your appointment.
 We accept payments by cash, Hicaps and credit card.

 How Is PhysioWorks Operating During COVID-19?